19hours/sg-statutes/Acts/Building Control Act.md

 (b) a person carries on the business of a specialist builder if the person carries out, or undertakes to carry out, (whether exclusively or in conjunction with any other business) any specialist building works for or on behalf of another person for a fixed sum, percentage, or valuable consideration, or reward other than wages;

-(c) a person carries out general building works or specialist building works whether that person carries it out personally, or directly or indirectly causes it to be carried out;
+(c) a person carries out general building works or specialist building works whether that person carries it out personally, or directly or indirectly causes it to be carried out; and

+[Act 22 of 2012 wef 01/12/2012]

-(d) a person shall be deemed to carry on the business of a general builder or specialist builder if he carries out general building works or specialist building works, as the case may be, on or in respect of a building for himself; and
+(d) a person shall be deemed to carry on the business of a general builder or specialist builder if he carries out general building works or specialist building works, as the case may be, on or in respect of a building for himself.

-(e) a person undertakes to carry out general building works or specialist building works if that person enters into a contract to carry it out or submits a tender or makes an offer to carry it out.
+[Act 22 of 2012 wef 01/12/2012]

+(e) [Deleted by Act 22 of 2012 wef 01/12/2012]

 (3) For the avoidance of doubt, nothing in this Part shall prohibit or prevent —